 - Ordering too many products that customers don’t want, making inventory obsolete and requiring inventory write-off

-- Not tracking and transferring inventory by item number at each location, resulting in inventory in the wrong location and not knowing whether or where it’s in stock at a different location and that a transfer could have been made through the right accounting software platform
+- Not tracking and transferring inventory by item number at each location, resulting in inventory in the wrong location and not knowing whether or where it’s in stock at a different location and that a transfer could have been made through the right accounting and inventory management software

 - Not ordering, measuring demand, or controlling inventory well, resulting in more stock than expected, then paying the price through higher than necessary storage and insurance costs